WhissleAI/PromptingNemo/README.md

 # PromptingNemo
-E2E ASR which can be prompted using text
+E2E ASR paired with a language model fine-tuned using CTC model